 - The rick rack acts as a facing and creates a clean edge on the inside.
 Exactly half of the rick rack (is that the rick or the rack?!?) shows all around the edge.

 - If necessary, re-thread the machine with thread to match the fabric in the top.
 The bobbin thread should still match the rick rack.
-Topstitch the hem in place all around.
+Topstitch the hem in place all around, running the seam close to the folded edge.
 We’re still using our Janome Satin Stitch foot for a smooth stitch line.

 - Flip the circle so it is now wrong side up on your work surface.